On the Adversarial Robustness of Vision Transformers

-In this section, we present extended analysis to dissect the source of improved adversarial robustness in ViTs.
-We also verify that ViT's improvement is not caused by insufficient attack optimization, and an explanation from Hopfield network perspective is provided (see Appendix~\ref{app:source} for details).
+In Appedix~\ref{app:source}, we also conduct a sanity check to verify that ViT's improvement is not caused by insufficient attack optimization, and an explanation from Hopfield network perspective is provided.
+Besides, we verify that adversarial training could be directly applied to ViTs in Appendix~\ref{sec:adv_training}.

-\paragraph{Learning Low-Level Structures Makes Models Less Robust} One interesting and perhaps surprising finding is that ViTs have worse robustness when modules that help to learn local structures are added ahead of the transformer blocks.
-For example, T2T-ViT adds several T2T modules to the head of ViT which iteratively aggregates the neighboring tokens into one token in each local perceptive field.
-ViT-B/16-Res takes the features generated by ResNet as inputs, which has the same effect as incorporating a trained CNN layer in front of the transformer blocks.
-Both modules help to learn local structures like edges and lines (\cite{t2t-model}).

-When the features learned by ResNet are introduced, the ASR of ViT-B/16 rises from $51.1\%$ to $54.5\%$ of ViT-B/16-Res under PGD attack, and from $60.2\%$ to $72.3\%$ under AutoAttack, with attack radius $\eps=0.001$.
-A similar phenomenon can be observed by comparing the ASR of ViTs and T2T-ViTs.
-The ASR of T2T-ViT-14 is $18.3\%$ higher under PGD attack and $35.2\%$ higher under AutoAttack compared with the ASR of ViT-S/16, under attack radius $\eps=0.001$.

-One possible explanation is that the introduced modules improve the classification accuracy by remembering the low-level structures that repeatedly appear in the training dataset.
-These structures such as edges and lines are high-frequent and sensitive to perturbations.
-Learning such features makes the model more vulnerable to adversarial attacks.
-Examination of this hypothesis is conducted in Section~\ref{sec:freq}.